ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 tells `babel-plugin-macros` to apply the `idx` macro to the `idx` function call (The macro you create should export a function).

-`references` is an object that contains arrays of all the references to things imported from macro keyed based on the name of the `import`.
+The object `references` contains arrays of all the references to things imported from macro keyed based on the name of the `import`.
 That is why we write `references.default`.
 The items in each array are the `paths` to the references.

 ```js